vrk-kpa/suomifi-ui-components/src/core/Form/ErrorSummary/ErrorSummary.md

-Use the `<ErrorSummary>` component to display form errors in a centralized manner.
+Use the `<ErrorSummary>` component to display form validation errors in a centralized manner.

 Examples: